Meet the Open Minds

 Allison O’Keefe Wright is an expert in consumer culture and media.
 She has spent her career studying consumers and consulting major brands on strategy and positioning, product development, marketing and communication geared at various demographic groups and the illusive millennial target in particular.

-Allison is Senior Vice President, Managing Director of Research and Strategy at Open Mind Strategy.
+Allison is President at Open Mind Strategy.
 She is thrilled to have the opportunity to leverage her diverse experience from both agency and “client side” as an effective partner who can approach client business issues and goals with valuable perspective from both sides of the aisle.

 On the “client side”, Allison was most recently Vice President, Research and Strategic Planning for Capitol Music Group (formerly EMI Music North America) heading up both research and media services for the label.
 Building from a blank canvas, Allison put Consumer Insight at the heart of the company, establishing her division as a key function across all critical business units and informing the transformation and evolution of the company at large.
 In this role, she delivered strategic and tactical value for major artists such as Katy Perry, Coldplay, David Guetta, Jennifer Lopez, Norah Jones, and Rod Stewart among many others, as well as for catalog artists like The Beatles, David Bowie, Pink Floyd and Frank Sinatra, to name only a few.
 Allison put fans at the center of CMG’s processes via consumer segmentation, online fan community exploration, brand/partnership analysis and creative and image testing.
 In addition to her work in North America, she worked in concert with global offices and with industry associations constructing major studies to analyze the music marketplace on a global scale.